All FAQ

 After a few seconds, the connection appears directly in your browser.

 The CLOUD tab becomes visible only when an on-premise gateway is created.
-If no on-premise gateway exists, Unattended Access will use the managed service option, which is enabled by default and requires no configuration.
+If no on-premise gateway has been created, the CLOUD tab is not available and Unattended Access uses the managed service option, which is enabled by default and requires no configuration.

-Configuring an on-premise gateway means disabling the cloud gateway (see How do I setup a Self-hosted Implementation?) which is why the CLOUD tab becomes available when a gateway is created.
+Creating an on-premise gateway means the cloud gateway must be disabled (see How do I setup a Self-hosted Implementation?), which is why the CLOUD tab becomes visible when a gateway is created.

 Vendor Access, also known as access.work (https://access.work), is a feature of Secure Remote Access that allows users to connect to devices through their browsers without needing access to the Admin By Request Portal.